breck7/noteapi/readme.md

 **Try it now at http://noteapi.com**

-NoteAPI demonstrates how web APIs are simpler if they simply receive hash tables and respond with hash tables.
+NoteAPI is an experiment to see if web APIs would be easier to use if they communicated using simple hash tables.

-Note is a concise way to encode hash tables.
+Note is a concise encoding for hash tables.
 NoteAPI uses Note to provide example interfaces to a few popular web apis.

-We believe APIs could be so simple you would barely need documentation, and this is a first step to get there.
+We believe APIs could be so simple you would barely need documentation for most use cases, and this is a step toward that goal.